SusiJo/master_project/README.md

 ## Documentation

-The documentatin is hosted at Read The Docs which can be found [here]()
+The documentation is built with Read The Docs and can only be accessed locally after cloning the repo.
+Please check-out the `python_scripts/environment.yml` to ensure the necessary packages are installed.
+The webpage can be built from the `docs` folder with `make clean && make html`.